• Skip to primary navigation

 • Tweet

-Cheese was the last animal based-food I cut from my diet.
-I had gone vegetarian in the early 90s.
 After reading about how animals were treated in the egg and dairy-industries, I decided to go vegan.
-I was totally addicted to cheese though, and I had a difficult time giving it up.
+Cheese was SO HARD to give up.
 I ended up sneaking some in here and there for a few months before I gave it up all together.

 At the time, vegan cheese wasn’t easy to come by, and I had no idea that it was possible to make my own cheese.
 I wish I had known about the magic of nuts and nutritional yeast back then.
 I probably would have been able to break up with dairy sooner.